Ziolli/Ziolli/README.md

 <div align="center">

 # 💫 About Me:
-<br>🤝 I’m looking for a job in DS/ML<br>🌱 I'm currently learning more about Deep Learning<br>⚡ I enjoy building AI agents to play games.
+<br>🤝 I’m working as a Analytics Engineer in Bullla<br>🌱 I'm currently learning more about Deep Learning<br>⚡ I enjoy building AI agents to play games.

 ## 🌐 Socials: